Cycle of poverty: Internal and external factors sustaining poverty

-or a combination of all three reasons (Bertrand, Mullainathan, & Shafir, 2004).
+or a combination of all three reasons.

 Systemic factors

 Donald Curtis (2006), a researcher at the School of Public Policy in the United Kingdom, identified that governments regard the welfare system as an enabling task.
 Curtis (2006) maintained, however, that the system lacks cohesiveness, and is not designed to be an empowerment tool.

-For example, outside parties are funded to manage the effort without much oversight creating a disconnected system, for which no one leads (Curtis, 2006).
+For example, outside parties are funded to manage the effort without much oversight, creating a disconnected system, for which no one leads (Curtis, 2006).
 The result is mismanagement of budget without forwarding progress, and those that remain in the poverty loophole are accused of draining the system (Curtis, 2006).

 Bias

-Jill Suttie (2018), wrote that implicit bias, which can be transferred nonverbally to children with no more than a look or a gesture, and as such is a learned behavior.
+Jill Suttie (2018), wrote that implicit bias can be transferred nonverbally to children with no more than a look or a gesture, and as such is a learned behavior.
 Critical thinking skills can ward off implicit bias, but without education and practice, habitual thoughts can cloud judgment and poorly affect future decisions.